• Skip to primary navigation

 • You can easily prepare and cook the chicken the day before.

-• Make the vinaigrette a day or two in advance also, it keeps well in the fridge.
+• Make the vinaigrette a day or two in advance, it keeps well in the fridge.
+But, bring it to room temperature before using it in your salad as the oils would have hardened.

 Print Recipe Pin Recipe Rate this Recipe